-- 1. Current Message Screen shows the message that is currently displayed on the CMS Unit's sign panel (amber color). - 2.
-CMS Schedule calendar for scheduling messages.
-Create time-based or event-based schedules with the tools in this section. (page 43) - 3.
-CMS Information and tools provides information about the CMS unit, including status of hardware components, and version of software. - 4.
-Quick Functions buttons for common actions. (page 27) - 5.
-Preview Message Screen shows messages in the library as you select them (blue color). - 6.
-CMS Library Toolbar use this to select, create, and edit messages (page 29) - 7.
-CMS Library shows all messages available in the CMS unit's Working Library (page 53)
+4. Quick Functions - buttons for common actions. (page 29)

+- 5. Preview Message Screen shows messages in the library as you select them (blue color). - 6.
+CMS Library Toolbar use this to select, create, and edit messages (page 31) - 7.
+CMS Library shows all messages available in the CMS unit's Working Library (page 57)

 8. Status bar - shows progress of operations (left) and link quality (right).
 A link quality of 10 is ideal.
 Lower link qualities indicate a slower connection between your computer and the sign (but the connection will still work).
+If you are using a secure connection, a padlock icon will be shown in the status bar.